 - Carrier Oil

-Many synthetics start’s their journey with highly refined crude oil.
-This crude oil is obtained from deep underground mining.
+Many synthetics start’s their journey with highly refined crude oil and this crude oil is obtained from deep underground mining.

+Thus, the source of all types of oil is the same.
 The factor which differentiates the synthetic from other oils is the level of refinement.

 - Group I